joseio/GH-Site-CodeSimilarity/index.md

 ### Analyzing results

+Let's look at (E) above and see why all but one insertion sort implementations were clustered together.

-See analysis of the path condition differences across different implementations [here](https://docs.google.com/presentation/d/1BPeD3sHjuqZ2z7aUnk-uZrJ79KcTVSZMu2gRvk0DYX0/edit?usp=sharing).
+For more analysis of the path condition differences across different implementations [here](https://docs.google.com/presentation/d/1BPeD3sHjuqZ2z7aUnk-uZrJ79KcTVSZMu2gRvk0DYX0/edit?usp=sharing).